kevinjqiu/blog/content/post/2016-04-28-tech-podcasts.markdown

 **link:** [http://www.fullstackradio.com/](http://www.fullstackradio.com/)
 **Frequency:** semi-monthly

 Another podcast I discovered recently.
 I've only listened to one [episode](http://www.fullstackradio.com/38) so far but I'm very impressed by the depth of the show.
 It's like listening to a technical discussion between two colleagues.
+The host is not simply an echoing chamber but he's able to provide many counter points, such as discussion about trade-offs.
+Great stuff!

 What are your favourite or most often listened to software podcasts?